Blog Post

 Once these risk thresholds are set in place and alerting process are well documented, the CISO has assurance that they have acted according to the company’s cyber governance practices.
 While determining risk appetite can be initially challenging, financial thresholds serve as a reliable starting point.

 Determining materiality of a risk or cybersecurity event is highly complex and requires both quantitative and qualitative impacts to be considers.
-To help calculate the financial impact, Kovrr has developed the Cyber Materiality Report.
-This report offers a defensible basis point of revenue that can be reliably incorporated into the materiality determination process for subsequent risk analysis and public disclosure processes.
-Download a sample Cyber Materiality Report today!
+To help calculate the financial impact, Kovrr has developed the Cyber Materiality Analysis feature.
+This CRQ feature offers a data-driven, defensible basis point of revenue that can be reliably incorporated into the materiality determination process for subsequent risk analysis and public disclosure processes.
+Schedule a free demo today to learn more about Materiality Analysis!

 Leverage Objective Data for Total Transparency